SudiptaSahoo1999/Machine-Learning/README.md

-# Machine-Learning
+# Prediction of Heart Disease by Using Machine Learning Classifiers
-Prediction of Heart Disease by Using Machine Learning Classifiers
+Proper prediction of heart disease can prevent lifestyle threats, while false predictions can be dangerous concurrently.
+Machine learning plays a vital role in predicting heart disease.
+In this specific work, different machine learning algorithms such as logistic regression, Naive Bayes, support vector machine, decision tree, K-nearest neighbor, lightGBM, XGBoost, random forest, and an artificial neural network, are put in the UCI ML repository’s Cleveland HD dataset to predict whether a patient is affected by cardiovascular disease or not.